The below information is a small snippet out of our Maintenance and Instruction manual.

 About your new press

 We provide runners with your press so that you can easily set your pressure to print Lino or woodblocks or any other thick plates.
-There is also a blanket provided with the press so you can get printing straight away.
-We suggest you try using a single blanket before you go ahead and purchase the traditional three blankets.
+There is also a printing matt provided with the press so you can get printing straight away, this will last approximately 2 years and is a brilliant blanket and will print any plate.

 The maintenance instructions are also included here for you; it is important for you to make sure you maintain you press to make sure you keep it in working order.
 If you need any help with this, please don’t hesitate to get in touch.